martinmoene/clamp-proposal/README.md

 ================================================================================

 **Changes since P0025R0**
-The requirement for `lo` to be no greater than `hi` has been added per guidance from SG6 (Numerics) and LEWG.
-The example using the predicate form has been replaced.
+- The requirement for `lo` to be no greater than `hi` has been added per guidance from SG6 (Numerics) and LEWG.
+- The example using the predicate form has been replaced.
+- The name *limit* has been removed in favor of P0105, Rounding and Overflow in C++.

 **Changes since N4536**
-Funtion `clamp_range()` is considered superfluous in view of the Ranges proposal and has been dropped from this proposal.
-The declaration style of `clamp()` has been made consistent with the one of `min()` and `max()`.
+- Funtion `clamp_range()` is considered superfluous in view of the Ranges proposal and has been dropped from this proposal.
+- The declaration style of `clamp()` has been made consistent with the one of `min()` and `max()`.

 <a name="contents"></a>